 Brakes are one of the most important elements of a bike and it is even more important here in India as we must be prepared to stop before the odd obstacles we may find every day.

 Another reason for poor drum brake performance can be dirty brake pads and build up of brake dust.
-If you have a bike that has been driven for over 20,000Km’s and if you experience weak braking without the squeaking noise, you may have a dirty brake pad.
+If you have a bike that has been ridden for over 20,000 Kms and if you experience weak braking without the squeaking noise, you may have a dirty brake pad.
 You can get it cleaned and serviced at your local workshop.
 If you happen to notice the squeaking noise every time you apply the brakes, it may be time to replace the pads.

 Disc Brakes: If you happen to face poor disc brake performance, don’t worry, it’s nothing that can’t be fixed.
 Firstly check for brake fluid levels, and whether it is filled up well.
-If there is enough fluid and if you still have the problem, you can do something known as air bleeding, sometimes, air gets into the tube between the pump and the callipers and this can reduce the braking force.
+If there is enough fluid and if you still have the problem, you can do something known as air bleeding.
+Sometimes, air gets into the tube between the pump and the calipers and this can reduce the braking force.
 Even though it can be done by you, it is recommended to take it to the bikes service centre.
 Air bleeding can not only improve brake performance, it can also increase the feel and sharpness of the brakes.
 Also try pumping the disc brakes, that is, by applying the brake with full force and releasing, for about 10-20 times (while stationary), this can also provide a boost in braking power.

 Electric Starter Fails

 This is a useful feature that can save us the embarrassment of causing a traffic jam after stalling the engine.
 You may find it not working on some fine morning.
 Check for the following signs: